YAMATO·

 • Per serving, coffee usually carries more caffeine: a 2 g matcha bowl is ~38 to 89 mg (PMC7796401), an 8 oz drip coffee ~95 mg (USDA FoodData Central; Mayo Clinic), more with stronger brews.

-• Antioxidant and EGCG health claims for matcha rest on in-vitro and animal studies only, not human proof.
-Neither drink is shown to treat or prevent disease, and none of this is an FDA-approved health claim.
+• Antioxidant and EGCG health claims rest on in-vitro and animal studies only.
+Neither drink is shown to treat or prevent disease.

 Sources